How much does a point of sale system cost?

 Custom pricing

-Many of the top POS providers will create a customised price plan for businesses that earn more than a certain amount each year – usually over £200,000.
+Many of the top POS providers offer customised pricing plans for small businesses that earn more than a certain amount each year – usually over £200,000.

 How much does POS hardware cost?